-The user is fpp and the password is falcon.
+The default user is fpp and the password is falcon, if you changed these during the initial setup, then enter that information.

 Normally users do not need to use the SSH Shell for operations or configuring the FPP.
 The SSH Shell is typically used by advanced users that want to customize the FPP.